 Throughput and additive injection fees, net.
 Terminal throughput and additive injection fees, net were approximately \$5.4 million, \$7.4 million and \$10.6 million for the years ended June 30, 2002, 2003 and 2004, respectively.
 The increase of approximately \$2.0 million in throughput fees for 2003 as compared to 2002 was due principally to increases of approximately \$1.2 million as a result of our acquisition of the Coastal Fuels assets, and approximately \$0.8 million at our historical Florida facilities.
-The increase of approximately \$3.2 million in throughput fees for 2004 as compared to 2003 was due principally to increases of approximately \$2.4 million as a result of the acquisition of the Coastal Fuels assets, and approximately \$0.8 million at our historical Florida facilities.
+The increase of approximately \$3.2 million in throughput fees for 2003 was due principally to increases of approximately \$3.2 million in throughput fees for 2004 as compared to 2003 was due principally to increases of approximately \$3.2 million in throughput fees for 2004 as compared to 2003 was due principally to increases of approximately \$3.2 million in throughput fees for 2004 as compared to 2003 was due principally to increases of approximately \$3.2 million at our historical Florida facilities.
+The increase of the Coastal Fuels assets, and approximately \$0.8 million at our historical Florida facilities.
 For the years ended June 30, 2002, 2003 and 2004, we averaged approximately 55,300 barrels, 69,000 barrels and 92,100 barrels per day of throughput volumes, respectively, at our terminals.